Support the Swiss Tattoo Museum for Future Generations, Make a Donation

 - QR-Code & NFC Chip Connection Internet Links

-TMB will recognize you as an Ambassador for the TMB, through our online directory with your name, website, social media links and contact information.
+Tattoo Museum will recognize you as an Ambassador for the Tattoo Museum, through our online directory with your name, website, social media links and contact information.

 We do not provide itemized lists of items received.